pause(2) - Linux man page

 Description

-The pause() library function causes the invoking process (or thread) to sleep until a signal is received that either terminates it or causes it to call a signal-catching function.
+pause() causes the calling process (or thread) to sleep until a signal is delivered that either terminates the process or causes the invocation of a signal-catching function.

 Return Value

-The pause() function only returns when a signal was caught and the signal-catching function returned.
+pause() only returns when a signal was caught and the signal-catching function returned.
 In this case pause() returns -1, and errno is set to EINTR.

 Errors